Trepan-Debuggers/remake/docs/install.rst

 Additionally if installing from git you need:

-* git (duh)
+* `git` (duh)
-* autoconf
+* `autoconf`
-* automake
+* `automake`
-* autopoint
+* `autopoint`
+* `gettext` to process the language-customizaton files in the `po` director

+and optionally:

 * gzip and lzip (to compress the tarball)

 Here is a `apt-get` command you can use to install on Debian-ish systems:

 .. code:: console

-   $ sudo apt-get install git gcc pkg-config autoconf automake autopoint libreadline-dev make guile-2.0 texinfo lzip
+   $ sudo apt-get install git gcc pkg-config autoconf automake autopoint gettext libreadline-dev make guile-2.0 texinfo lzip

 Here is a `yum` command Redhat/CentOS:

 .. code:: console

-   $ sudo yum install git gcc pkgconfig autoconf automake readline-devel make guile lzip
+   $ sudo yum install git gcc pkgconfig autoconf automake gettext readline-devel make guile lzip

 To build documentation you need: